kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-Gardener-certs.md

           "https://${WORKLOAD_DOMAIN}/headers?show_env=true"
         ```

         If successful, you get code `200` in response.
-The **X-Forwarded-Client-Cert** heading contains your client certificate.
+The configured headers are also populated.

     2. To thest the connection using your browser, import the client certificates into your operating system or browser.
 For Chrome, you can use the generated PKCS#12 file.
 Then, open `https://{WORKLOAD_DOMAIN}`.